CHAPTER 184c

 (d) Any person required to submit to comprehensive background checks pursuant to subsection (c) of section 19a-80, subsection (c) of section 19a-87b and subsection (a) of section 17b-749k, may submit a request, in writing, to the Commissioner of Early Childhood for a waiver of the requirement to submit fingerprints.
 Such request shall include such person's name and date of birth, and evidence that such person is unable to satisfy such fingerprints requirement due to a medical condition, including, but not limited to, a birth defect, physical deformity, skin condition or psychiatric condition.
 Upon the granting of a waiver to a person under this subsection, the Office of Early Childhood shall conduct a state criminal history records check of such person by using the name and date of birth that was provided in the request for a waiver by such person.

 History: June Sp.
 Sess.
 P.A.
 17-2 effective October 31, 2017; P.A.
 19-121 added Subsec. (a) re definitions of “child care facility”, “child care services provider or staff member” and “family child care provider”, designated existing provision re comprehensive background check to be conducted at least once every 5 years as Subsec. (b) and amended same to add “for each child care services provider or staff member in accordance with the provisions of 45 CFR 98.43, as amended from time to time”, designated existing provision re persons not required to submit to comprehensive background checks as Subsec. (c) and amended same to replace “was previously an employee of a child care facility in the state during the previous one hundred eighty days” with “has not been separated from employment as a child care services provider or staff member in the state for a period of more than one hundred eighty days” in Subdiv.
 (1), replace “an employee or prospective employee of a child care facility to” with “a person applying for a position as a child care services provider or staff member” in Subdiv.
 (2), and delete former definition re “child care facility”, effective July 1, 2019; P.A.
-21-172 added Subsec. (d) re request for waiver of requirement to submit fingerprints.
+21-172 added Subsec. (d) re request for waiver of requirement to submit fingerprints; P.A.
+23-160 made a technical change in Subsec. (b), effective June 28, 2023.

 Sec.
 10-531.
 Proposed early childhood educator compensation schedule. (a) As used in this section: